 Part 3 of 3

-For Al, like most men, it feels like all Carrie does is nag him.
+For Al, like most men, it feels like Carrie has become a nagging wife, always riding him and telling him what he’s doing wrong.
 He's told her a number of times, "don't pressure me."
 Carrie's got some good ideas about what's going on, but after years of her telling him things he doesn't want to hear, all Al hears anymore is "blah, blah, blah."

-Al's mood is also unpredictable.
+Al's mood is unpredictable and he has a lot of anger.
 Carrie says it seems like he's always either grumpy or angry.
 So she does everything she can to keep the peace in the house as she and the kids walk around on eggshells.

 Her direct approach -- tell him what she thinks and what he should do -- hasn't worked.
 And her avoidant approach -- keep from making him more upset -- hasn't worked either.